 What Does an Inclusive Playground Look Like?

-One of the first things you’ll notice in an inclusive playground is a variety of options.
-Because of the vast difference in the abilities, a fully inclusive playground involves multiple types of play that provide options for people of all levels of ability and challenge.
+An inclusive playground includes a wide variety of playground equipment with the aim of including everyone.
+A fully inclusive playground involves multiple types of play that provide an engaging and challenging play experience for people of all abilities.
 Most will have space for different kinds of social interaction.
 It should also involve not just kids.
 Parents of children with disabilities or with disabilities themselves often struggle to play with or assist their children.
 An inclusive playground works for adults, too, providing spaces for them to get involved and help children if needed.

 There are many ways to make a playground more inclusive.
 Below are some of the aspects that you may see in an inclusive playground that differ from a non-inclusive one.